edwardzhihaodong/YouTube-MP3-Downloader/README.md

 - Download Directory/Path Setter
 ## Important
 - This will initialize 2 ini files to store download file path and history.
 These files will appear in the same directory as the location the code was run
+- Requires "pip install pytube" and "pip install pytubefix"
 ## Goal
-Originally created as a way to mass install sound effects for video editing or audio composition.
+Originally created as a way to mass install sound effects for video editing or audio composition without dealing with sketchy online YouTube Downloaders.